-Unlike the split between C1.1 and C1.2, the two clusters here are almost entirely differentiated here by conceptions of high gods.
+Unlike the split between C1.1 and C1.2, the two clusters here are almost entirely differentiated by conceptions of high gods.
 There is a strong emphasis in C2.2 on the non-existence of a supreme high god and therefore negative answers to a range of questions about the high god's nature.
-The fact that 93.55% of entries in C2.2 answer the question of the existence of a supreme high god in the negative suggests a very strong differentiator.
-However, this sharp division should not be read as attesting to entirely positive answers in C2.1, as we can see in Table 2 many of the affirmative answers in C2.1 are below 80%, suggesting that the negative signal coming from C2.2 plays a stronger role in differentiating than the positive answers from C2.1.
-This is an important point as it stands in contrast with the split between C1.1 and C1.2 which was driven by more bi-modal distributions of answers between the two clusters.
+The fact that 93.55 percent of entries in C2.2 answer the question of the existence of a supreme high god in the negative suggests a very strong differentiator.
+However, this sharp division should not be read as attesting to entirely positive answers in C2.1.
+As we can see in Table 2, many of the affirmative answers in C2.1 are below 80 percent, suggesting that the negative signal coming from C2.2 plays a stronger role in differentiating than the positive answers from C2.1.
+This is an important point as it stands in contrast with the split between C1.1 and C1.2, which was driven by more bimodal distributions of answers between the two clusters.

 Further analysis indicates that the majority of groups in C2.1 are South Asian theistic traditions (Hindu, Sikh, Zoroastrian diaspora) that subscribe to variously conceived high gods.
-Of these, most are identified as Hindu bhakti traditions.
-18 The high percentage of positive answers about the existence of a supreme high god among these religious groups is consistent with their respective worldviews.
-The fact that many of the affirmative answers in C2.1 are below 80% might be explained as a result of the different ways in which these groups conceive of their supreme high god.
-However, it is also likely that the clustering of traditions that are not primarily traced to South Asia, which make up around a quarter of the groups in C2.1 (clustering mostly towards the top third of C2.1.1), may also help explain this variability.
+Of these, most are identified as Hindu bhakti traditions.19 The high percentage of positive answers about the existence of a supreme high god among these religious groups is consistent with their respective worldviews.
+The fact that many of the affirmative answers in C2.1 are below 80 percent might be explained as a result of the different ways in which these groups conceive of their supreme high god.
+However, it is also likely that the clustering of traditions that are not primarily traced to South Asia, which make up around a quarter of the groups in C2.1 (clustering mostly toward the top third of C2.1.1), may also help explain this variability.
 Further analysis is needed to test these hypotheses and tease these variables apart.

 Analysis of C2.2 indicates that the majority of entries clustered here, on the other hand, are generally identified as Buddhist or Buddhist-influenced traditions, primarily in South and Southeast Asia.
-While these traditions often hold theistic beliefs and engage in theistic practices, it is generally a feature of Buddhist thought that there is no supreme deity and that everything, even gods, are subject to impermanence (anitya/anicca).
+Although these traditions often hold theistic beliefs and engage in theistic practices, it is generally a feature of Buddhist thought that there is no supreme deity and that everything, even gods, is subject to impermanence (anitya/anicca).
 The high percentage of negative answers about the existence of a supreme high god among entries identified as Buddhist or being influenced by Buddhism is consistent with this central doctrine.

-Taken together, these clusterings suggest that the categories of "Buddhist" and "Hindu" capture meaningful differences between and similarities among the general worldviews of large and diverse groups that are typically identified as either Hindu or Buddhist, the largest differentiator being belief in a supreme high god.
-Further analyses are needed however.
-These include analyses aimed at accounting for the variation of groups that are included in these clusters but typically fall outside of the label "Hindu" and "Buddhist;" why some "Buddhist" groups are clustering with a greater majority of "Hindu" traditions in C2.1; and why some "Hindu" groups are clustering with a greater majority of "Buddhist" groups in C2.2.
-Analyses also need to be done to shed light on why many of the affirmative answers in C2.1 found in Table 2 are below 80%.
+Taken together, these clusterings suggest that the categories of "Buddhist" and "Hindu" capture meaningful differences between and similarities among the general worldviews of large and diverse groups typically identified as either Hindu or Buddhist, the largest differentiator being belief in a supreme high god.
+Further analyses are needed, however.
+These